mbourema/mycocosm-annotation/README.md

 # Results

-Results are displayed in a R Markdown, running the MycoCosm prediction file.
+Results are displayed in a R Markdown, running the "Mycocosm prediction 13.41.34" file.
 This one needs to be in the same directory of the css sheet (styles) and the files : data_complete and guild_percentages